 Lori Sturdevant writes editorials and a weekly column about topics she has covered for more than 30 years, state government and politics.
 She joined the Minneapolis Tribune as a summer replacement reporter in 1975, returned as a reporter in 1976, and was lead Capitol reporter and a newsroom assignment editor before joining the editorial staff in 1992.

-Lori lives in Minneapolis with her husband; they have three grown children.
+Lori lives in St. Paul with her husband; they have three grown children.
 Follow @sturdevant

 D.J.
 Tice is the Star Tribune’s Commentary Editor and a member of the newspaper’s Editorial Board.
 He has been a writer, editor and publisher in Twin Cities journalism for more than 30 years.